 More than 800 million passengers flew on U.S. carriers in 2015, according to the U.S. Department of Transportation.
-On a handful of those flights, sometimes the worst happens — a passenger dies while on a flight.
+On a handful of those flights, sometimes the worst happens—a passenger dies while en route.
 Although this rarely happens, it's smart to know what to do in a life-or-death situation in the air.

 When Someone Passes Away on a Plane

-One of my flight attendant friends was flying to Portugal on an uneventful flight when a passenger passed away just an hour before arrival.
+A flight attendant was flying to Portugal on an uneventful flight when a passenger passed away just an hour before arrival.

 When they discovered the passenger was dead, on a full flight, just before final descent they improvised.
 A blanket, and a tightened seat belt covered the passenger and kept him strapped in.
 The flight was full so there was nowhere else to put him and the flight was descending (and he was seated beside a window), so covering him up and strapping him in was what they decided to do.